How To Stop Steam From Opening On Startup

 Pros and Cons of Leaving This Setting On/Off

-Some people use their PC purely for gaming purposes.
-This is especially common in people who have separate computers for work and for play, such as streamers, for example, who often have a separate PC for gaming.
+Some individuals use their computer exclusively for gaming activities.
+This is particularly common among individuals who have distinct computers for work and leisure, like streamers, for instance, who frequently possess a separate computer for gaming.

 These types of users can save time by allowing the Steam client to load itself on startup instead of manually launching it every time they want to play a game.
 If this applies to you, you might want to leave it enabled.

-On the other hand, if you occasionally play video games, needing to manually close Steam when you want to dedicate all your PC’s processing power to work can be annoying.
-Also, if you launch programs other than Steam when your computer boots up, everything will be much slower if Steam is using the resources in the background.
+However, if you sometimes play video games, it can be bothersome to manually close Steam when you want to allocate all your computer’s processing power to work.
+Furthermore, if you start other programs than Steam when your PC starts, performance will be significantly slower if Steam is utilizing the resources in the background.

-If this applies to you, it’s worth disabling Steam from launching on startup.
+If this is applicable to you, it’s worth disabling Steam from launching on startup.

 Conclusion